AdobeDocs/experience-manager-65.en/help/sites-authoring/adobe-campaign-components.md

   Lets you specify the following:

     * **Title**
-      The title for the block; will be shown by mouseover.
+      The title for the block; it is shown by mouseover.

     * **Alt Text**
       Alternative text to be shown if the image cannot be displayed.